opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/configuration.md

 ### Dashboard configuration

-RHODS or ODH main configuration is done through a Custom Resource (CR) of type `odhdashboardconfigs.opendatahub.io`.
+RHOAI or ODH main configuration is done through a Custom Resource (CR) of type `odhdashboardconfigs.opendatahub.io`.

 - To get access to it, from your OpenShift console, navigate to Home->API Explorer, and filter for `OdhDashboardConfig`: